Nondegeneracy and Sato-Tate Distributions of Two Families of Jacobian Varieties: Sato-Tate Groups

 When $d=1$, $\Jac(C'_{{2^d+1}})$ is an elliptic curve with CM, and so $\ST^0(\Jac(C'_{{2^d+1}}))\simeq \U(1) $. \end{proposition}

 \begin{proof} The result for $d=1$ is well-known.
-When $d\geq 2$, each of the Jacobians $\Jac(C'_{2^d+1})$ are isogenous over $\overline\Q$ to squares of simple abelian varieties with CM and are of dimension $2^{d-1}$ (see Section \ref{sec:decomposition}).
-Since $\Jac(C'_{2^d+1})$ is nondegenerate (Corollary \ref{cor:nondegeneracyx^n-cx}), the result follows. \end{proof}
+When $d\geq 2$, each of the Jacobians $\Jac(C'_{2^d+1})$ are isogenous over $\overline\Q$ to squares of simple abelian varieties with CM and are of dimension $2^{d-1}$ (see Proposition \ref{prop:FullJacDecomp}).
+Since $\Jac(C'_{2^d+1})$ is stably nondegenerate (Corollary \ref{cor:nondegeneracyboth}), the result follows. \end{proof}